Democratic 2020 candidates unite on impeachment but differ on policy in polite debate

 The Democratic White House race has featured a three-way battle at the top of recent national polls between moderate Biden and progressive leaders Warren and Sanders.

-But Buttigieg has taken the lead in two recent polls in Iowa and is on the move in New Hampshire, another early voting state.
+But Buttigieg has taken the lead in two recent polls in Iowa and is also rising in New Hampshire, another early voting state.

-Warren has seen some of her momentum fade after coming under fire in the last debate from rivals who questioned how she would pay for her government-run Medicare for All plan, which would eliminate private health insurance, without raising taxes on the middle class.
+Warren has seen some of her momentum stall as her candidacy has been consumed by questions about her ambitious plan to provide universal healthcare for all Americans without raising middle-class taxes one penny.

+Biden, who calls for expanding the Affordable Care Act, former President Barack Obama’s signature healthcare law, said the “vast majority” of Democrats did not support Medicare for All, which would replace private health insurance with a single government-run plan.

+“Right now, with Democrats, they couldn’t pass the House.
+Nancy Pelosi is one of those people who think it doesn’t make sense.
+We should build on Obamacare,” Biden said.

-As in past debates, the candidates disagreed on Warren’s proposal to raise taxes on the wealthy and on her Medicare for All proposal, which would provide federal health insurance coverage for all Americans based on the existing government-run Medicare program for seniors.
+As in past debates, the candidates also disagreed on Warren’s proposal to raise taxes on the wealthy.

 U.S. Senator Cory Booker said he also wanted to make the tax system more fair, but added the party needed to be “talking not just about how to tax wealth, but how to give more people opportunities to create wealth, to grow businesses, to have their American dream.”